Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 Grilled corn version

-Grill whole ears over high heat for 10 minutes, turning often, until charred.
-Cut kernels off and proceed with the dressing.
-Adds a deeper smokiness that's incredible at summer cookouts.
+Grill whole ears over medium-high heat for 10 minutes, turning occasionally, until charred.
+Cut kernels off and proceed with the recipe.
+Deeper smokiness, slightly more effort.

 FAQ